 ID Name Туре # Description 1 hunt String 1 A procedure to find a set of entities in the monitored environment that associates with a cyberthreat.
-2 huntflows Huntflow- Specifiers 1 TH Huntflow specifiers.
-3 datasources String 1
+2 huntflows Huntflow- Specifiers 1 The control flow of a hunt.
+3 datasources String 1 An identifiable collection of raw or processed data.